kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md

               - mydb.com # say, previously it was "kubedb.com"
   ```

+### spec.timeout
+As we internally retry the ops request steps multiple times, This `timeout` field helps the users to specify the timeout for those steps of the ops request (in second).
+If a step doesn't finish within the specified timeout, the ops request will result in failure.

+### spec.apply
+This field controls the execution of obsRequest depending on the database state.
+It has two supported values: `Always` & `IfReady`.
+Use IfReady, if you want to process the opsRequest only when the database is Ready.
+And use Always, if you want to process the execution of opsReq irrespective of the Database state.

 ## ElasticsearchOpsRequest `Status`

 `.status` describes the current state and progress of a `ElasticsearchOpsRequest` operation.
 It has the following fields: